-In the last couple years, I have come to put my finger on a certain embarrassment (that’s the the best I can describe it) over my hope to marry one day.
+In the last couple years, I have put my finger on a certain embarrassment (that’s the best I can describe it) over my hope to marry one day.
 I’m not alone in that.
-There’s an elusive worry that seeking to change my status in any way is somehow wrong, that I’m supposed to be content to the point of being utterly immune to longings.
+There’s an elusive worry that I’m supposed to be content to the point of being utterly immune to longing.
 As if admitting longing will make God go “Oho, you’re not fully satisfied in me yet, there’s five more years added to your wait!”

 SINGLENESS CAN BE HARD.

-I do know that no counselor worth his salt would deny or dismiss the struggle of his client.
-The Wonderful Counselor is a step above that.
-I am not advocating self-pity, but I would beg of the church to carefully modulate their teaching not to invalidate or fear the single’s longings.
+No counselor worth his salt would deny or dismiss the struggle of his client.
+The Wonderful Counselor, methinks, is a step above that.
+I would beg of the church to carefully modulate their teaching not to invalidate or fear the single’s longings.
 Singleness can be hard.
 Going without a desire of the heart always is (Prov.
 13:12).

 Why It’s Hard

 People will take stabs in the dark at explaining God’s delay in our lives, often without even asking him in prayer.
 For example, there’s the dreaded half-truth of “you’re single because there’s something unfinished in you”.
-I know Christian singles who are rummaging through their hearts looking for a fatal problem that may not be there.
+I know Christian singles who have spent years rummaging through their hearts for a fatal problem that may not be there.
 It’s an awful, exhausting cycle.
 Maybe nothing’s wrong.
 Maybe it’s just not the right timing.
 Maybe God’s quite pleased with them.
 They need to hear that.

 It also seems to have escaped some folks that singleness involves rejection.
 The thirtysomething Christian single has probably been dumped by a few and shot down by more by now.
-Or they’ve rarely dated at all.
+Or they’ve barely dated at all.
 Singleness can leave all kinds of questions rolling around in a young Christian’s heart – “Is there something wrong with me?” – that no amount of talking about “God’s purpose” can address.
-A different tool is needed.

 God is not all plan and no heart.
-He does difficult things in us without apology, but he never neglects the heart.
+He does difficult things in us, but he never neglects the heart.
 It was Job’s friends, not God, who leaped into theological lessons in response to someone’s honest tears.
-God commands us to “mourn with those who mourn” (Romans 12:15).
-And we can be assured that what we’re commanded to do do, God is doing himself.
+God commands us to “mourn with those who mourn” (Romans 12:15), and we can be assured that what we’re commanded to do do, God is doing himself.
 He mourns with singles, even as he sustains us for that path a while longer.
 And he heals.

 Join him in this operation.
 Be his tools by loving and supporting.
 That is what my spiritual family did for me, and I cannot express how much it meant to me.
 Follow their example.
 Do not make singles feel even more alone.

-Perhaps you think that singleness is a first world problem.
+Allow yourself to see singleness as a legitimate trial.
+There are those who would call it a first world problem.
 My response would be that Genesis 3 promises the first world its problems.
-While it is wise and mature to recognize that other Christians around the globe are suffering far worse trials and to count our own blessings, it is Scripturally unsound to think that comfortable middle-class Westerners will have nothing to complain about.
+While it is wise to recognize that others around the globe are suffering far worse trials, it is Scripturally unsound to think that comfortable middle-class Westerners will never struggle.
 Nobody gets to escape the Curse.
-God sees to that.
-Singleness, I believe, is one of his instruments in doing this.
+There will be trials for people of all walks of life, and singleness is one of them.

-And if singleness is a trial, it follows that it carries all the deep spiritual benefits of suffering: that it is an opportunity to “become mature and complete, not lacking anything” (James 1:4); to learn to “share in his holiness” and attain “a harvest of righteousness and peace” (Hebrews 12:10, 11); to allow his grace to be sufficient (2 Cor.
+In fact, there is great potential in granting singleness as a real trial.
+If it is a trial, it carries all the deep spiritual benefits of suffering: that it is an opportunity to “become mature and complete, not lacking anything” (James 1:4); to learn to “share in his holiness” and attain “a harvest of righteousness and peace” (Hebrews 12:10, 11); to allow his grace to be sufficient (2 Cor.
 12:9); to “rejoice in our sufferings” as they produce perseverance, character, and hope (Romans 5:3-4); and to pass on “the comfort we ourselves receive from God” (2 Cor.
 1:4).